njosemaria02/V2.FBLA_Coding-Programming2020/README.md

 # V2.FBLA_Coding-Programming2020

+Alternative method of downloading Submission for 2020 Future Business Leaders of America Coding and Programming State Event.

+For all device types (Windows and Mac).

+Note: Please make sure your computer login is NOT on an organization network, such as Fulton County Schools.
+This interfers with how certain files are called during execution.
+Additionally, please ensure you have a computer admin username and password.

 ## Running this program.
 ### Download Eclipse.
 1. Download Eclipse [here](https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R2/eclipse-inst-win64.exe).
 *Note: Eclipse is a coding environment/workspace, not a virus.
-Do not worry!*
+Do not worry!* Use your admin username and password here if necessary.
 2. Select **"Eclipse IDE for Java Developers"** and the default as the installation folder. *Ex: "C:\Users\1100299029\eclipse\java-oxygen"*.
 Please ensure **"create start menu entry"** and **"create desktop shortcut"** are both checked.
 3. Accept terms of agreement and licenses.
 4. Wait as it downloads until the green loading bar text goes from "Installing..." to "Launch". **Press the button** to launch.